Lymah123/100-days-of-code/daily-journal.md

 Day 95: 27/02/25

-Today, I picked up where I left off, debugged the issues.
+Today, I picked up where I left off and debugged the issues.